DanddIt1/Dandd/README.md

 - 👋 Hi, I’m @DanddIt1
-- 👀 I’m interested in Anime
+- 👀 I’m interested in Honkai Star Rail
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Orientd Object Programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 DanddIt1/DanddIt1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.